-Part 10.
+Part 11.
 Contact Information, Declaration, and Signature of the Person Preparing this Affidavit, if Other Than the Sponsor

 Item Numbers 1.a. - 8.b.
 This section must contain the signature of the person who completed your affidavit, if other than you, the sponsor.
-If the same individual acted as your interpreter and your preparer, that person should complete both Part 9. and Part 10.
+If the same individual acted as your interpreter and your preparer, that person should complete both Part 10. and Part 11.
 If the person who completed this affidavit is associated with a business or organization, that person should complete the business or organization name and address information.
 Anyone who helped you complete this affidavit MUST sign and date the affidavit.
 A stamped or typewritten name in place of a signature is not acceptable.
-If the person who helped you prepare your affidavit is an attorney or accredited representative, and his or her representation extends beyond preparation of this affidavit, he or she may be obliged to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney In Matters Outside the Geographical Confines of the United States, along with your affidavit.
+If the person who helped you prepare your affidavit is an attorney or accredited representative, and his or her representation extends beyond preparation of this affidavit, he or she may be obliged to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative or G-28I, Notice of Entry of Appearance as Attorney In Matters Outside the Geographical Confines of the United States, along with your affidavit.

-Part 11.
+Part 12.
 Additional Information

 Item Numbers 1.a. - 7.d.
-If you need extra space to provide any additional information within this affidavit, use the space provided in Part 11.
+If you need extra space to provide any additional information within this affidavit, use the space provided in Part 12.
 Additional Information.
-If you need more space than what is provided in Part 11., you may make copies of Part 11. to complete and file with your affidavit, or attach a separate sheet of paper.
+If you need more space than what is provided in Part 12., you may make copies of Part 12. to complete and file with your affidavit, or attach a separate sheet of paper.
 Type or print your name and A-Number (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet.